-This month, the Keystone XL Pipeline was stalled by a federal judge over permitting issues—again—in what has become the nation’s clearest example that we need to reform the way we process permits for infrastructure.
+This month, the Keystone XL pipeline was stalled by a federal judge over permitting issues—again—in what has become the nation’s clearest example that we need to reform the way we process permits for infrastructure.

 In a 54-page order, Judge Brian Morris of the U.S. District Court for the District of Montana ordered the State Department to revisit several elements of its environmental impact statement for the project.
-Keystone XL first applied for a permit in July 2008, which means the federal government has been studying the environmental impact of this project for ten years.
-Unfortunately, we appear headed for an eleventh.
+Keystone XL first applied for a permit in July 2008, which means the federal government has been studying the environmental impact of this project for 10 years.
+Unfortunately, we appear headed for an 11th.